 What personal information does PIMCO collect?

-your contact information (including address, phone number and email
+- your contact information (including address, phone number and email address);

-- any other information that may be obtained from your account
+- any other information that may be obtained from your account application form;

-information to verify your identity and comply with our anti-money
+- information to verify your identity and comply with our anti-money laundering obligations;

 It is up to you to choose the information that you give to us.
 If you choose not to provide us with particular information that has been requested, we may not be able to provide the service that you have requested.

-We take seriously the obligation to safeguard your personal information.
-In addition to this policy, we have implemented procedures that are designed to restrict access to your personal information to our personnel who need to know that information to perform their jobs.
 Physical, electronic, and procedural safeguards are in place to guard your personal information.
-We employ firewalls, encryption technology, and user authentication systems, where appropriate to assure the security of data.
+We employ firewalls, encryption technology, and user authentication systems where appropriate to assure the security of data.

 3. How does PIMCO use personal information?

-communicate with you and provide you with information, products or services you have requested;
+- to communicate with you and provide you with information, or products or services you have requested;

-manage and administer any account or product you hold with us,
+- to manage and administer any account or product you hold with us, including processing transactions;

-promote and market our products and services, and products and services of our business partners, to you or provide you with information that we believe may be of interest to you.
-We will only use your personal information for this purpose if you have opted-in to receiving marketing communications from us and/or our business partners and have not subsequently opted-out;
+- to promote and market our products and services, and products and services of our business partners, to you or provide you with information that we believe may be of interest to you.
+We will only use your personal information for this purpose if you have consented to receiving marketing communications from us and/or our business partners and have not subsequently opted-out;

-other purposes disclosed to you at the time of collection, or which are otherwise permitted or required by Australian laws.
+- any other purposes disclosed to you at the time of collection, or which are otherwise permitted or required by Australian laws.

 4. How does PIMCO disclose personal information to others?

-As is common in the industry, PIMCO engages non-affiliated companies to provide certain services, such as preparing and mailing investor correspondence including reports, account statements and other information and conducting research on client satisfaction.
+As is common in the industry, PIMCO engages non-affiliated companies to provide certain services on its behalf, such as preparing and mailing investor correspondence including reports, account statements and other information, undertaking marketing activities, and conducting research on client satisfaction.

-We may disclose your personal information provided by you or gathered by us to other PIMCO entities and non-affiliated third parties, as required or permitted by law or for one or more of the purposes described above.
-We may provide your personal information to:
+We may disclose your personal information provided by you or gathered by us to our related PIMCO entities and also non-affiliated third parties, as required or permitted by law or for one or more of the purposes described above.
+This might include our disclosing your personal information to:

-your nominated financial advisory firm, your nominated financial adviser or their service providers;
+- your nominated financial advisory firm, financial adviser or broker, or their service providers;

-PIMCO's agents, professional advisers, contractors or service providers (including its fraud prevention and tokenization service providers);
+- PIMCO's agents, professional advisers, contractors or service providers (including its fraud prevention and tokenization service providers);

-Your personal information may be disclosed to entities located outside Australia, including entities located in Brazil, Canada, Germany, Hong Kong, Italy, Japan, Singapore, Switzerland, United Kingdom and United States of America where your personal information may not receive the level of protection afforded under Australian law.
+Your personal information may be disclosed to entities located outside Australia (including entities located in Brazil, Canada, Germany, Hong Kong, Italy, Japan, Singapore, Switzerland, United Kingdom and United States of America), where your personal information may not receive the same level of protection afforded under Australian law.

-We take reasonable steps to ensure that any third party we disclose your personal information to (including those entities located abroad) are bound by privacy obligations to protect information about you.
+We take reasonable steps to ensure that any third parties we disclose your personal information to (including those entities located abroad) are bound by privacy obligations to protect information about you.

-If you would like to access the personal information we hold about you, obtain more information or make a complaint about the way we manage this information, you can do so by contacting our Privacy Officer at Level 19, 5 Martin Place, Sydney, NSW 2000, ph 02 9279 1771, fax 02 9279 2580 or email@example.com.
+If you would like to access or correct the personal information we hold about you, obtain more information, or make a complaint about the way we manage this information, you can do so by contacting our Privacy Officer on the below details:

-In the event of a complaint, we will endeavour to provide you with written notice of our response and any action we take in respect of your concern or complaint within 30 days, where possible.
+If we receive such a request or complaint, we will endeavour to provide you with our written response within 30 days, where possible.
 Please note that in certain circumstances, we may also need to consult another party in order to respond to you (particularly if you have raised a complaint which also involves a third party).
-If you are not satisfied with the outcome of our investigation in relation to our handling of personal information or an access or correction request relating to personal information you may take your complaint to the Privacy Commissioner.
+If you are not satisfied with our response to your access or correction request or complaint, you can contact the Office of the Australian Information Commissioner for further review or assistance.